Huegoxaga/notes/python/standard-library.md

 chain(x,y) #combine iterables
 accumulate(iterables)  #return a object contains a list of sum up to its position.
-Can add custom function as a second parameter for other operation other than sum list(accumulate(range(8)))
+Can add custom function as a second parameter for other operation other than sum list(accumulate(range(8))) zip_longest(iterable1,iterable2) #pair elements from iterable1 and iterable2 one by one from left to right
 ```

 ## re